-With over 9 years experience, Neeha has worked with children from birth to 16 years old, with varying diagnoses including but not limited to autism spectrum disorders, learning disabilities, developmental delays, developmental coordination disorder, cerebral palsy, disruptive behavior disorder, and down syndrome.
-Neeha completed the Intensive Program for Sensory Integration through Western Psychological Services and University of Southern California at Pediatric Therapy Network in Torrance, CA, where world-renowned instructors and master clinicians trained her over 4 months in sensory integration theory and treatment following the work of A. Jean Ayers.
+With over 9 years of experience, Neeha has worked with children from birth to 16 years old, with varying diagnoses including but not limited to autism spectrum disorders, learning disabilities, developmental delays, developmental coordination disorder, cerebral palsy, disruptive behavior disorder, and down syndrome.
+Neeha completed the Intensive Program for Sensory Integration through Western Psychological Services and the University of Southern California at Pediatric Therapy Network in Torrance, CA, where world-renowned instructors and master clinicians trained her over 4 months in sensory integration theory and treatment following the work of A. Jean Ayers.
 She is Sensory Integration and Praxis Tests (SIPT) certified, following advanced training and coursework through Western Psychological Services.
 Identified as the most comprehensive assessment for sensory integration, the SIPT is often referred to as the gold standard for standardized evaluation of sensory processing and praxis concerns and assists in identifying specific sensory system difficulties that are associated with learning, behavior, emotions, and everyday functioning.
 Neeha also was a LEND (Leadership and Excellence in Developmental Disabilities) Fellow at the USC University Center of Excellence in Developmental Disabilities (UCEDD) through which she created innovative programs, developed leadership skills, and created multidisciplinary groups for children in early childhood mental health settings.
 Neeha worked with the UCEDD as an occupational therapist in their early childhood mental health program and participated in interdisciplinary early childhood and infant assessment clinics.
-Neeha has worked as adjunct faculty in occupational therapy programs, including University of Southern California and currently is an Assistant Adjunct Professor at York College in their Occupational Therapy program.
-Neeha also has special interest in the area of cultural sensitivity when working with children and their families, amongst which she completed her doctoral work and has delivered presentations on this topic at national conferences.
+Neeha has worked as adjunct faculty in occupational therapy programs, including the University of Southern California, and currently is an Assistant Adjunct Professor at York College in their Occupational Therapy program.
+Neeha also has a special interest in the area of cultural sensitivity when working with children and their families, amongst which she completed her doctoral work and has delivered presentations on this topic at national conferences.

 LOCATION: Clinic, home, school, or community visits in Manhattan; Clinic visits in Manhattan at Columbus Circle.

-TYPE OF SERVICES: Occupational Therapy evaluations, Sensory Integration and Praxis Test evaluations, individual clinic, school, or home treatment sessions, group treatment sessions, parent consultations, teacher consultations.
+TYPE OF SERVICES: Occupational Therapy evaluations, Sensory Integration, and Praxis Test evaluations, individual clinic, school, or home treatment sessions, group treatment sessions, parent consultations, teacher consultations.

-EXPERTISE: Sensory Integration (SIPT certified), fine motor development, visual-motor and visual-perceptual deficits, handwriting/pre-writing skills, social skills, early childhood mental health, parent training and family-centered approach.
+EXPERTISE: Sensory Integration (SIPT certified), fine motor development, visual-motor and visual-perceptual deficits, handwriting/pre-writing skills, social skills, early childhood mental health, parent training, and family-centered approach.

 AGES: Birth through middle school.